 Unlike most mutual funds, an index fund does not have a fund manager making active decisions about what to buy and sell each day.
 The job of the people running the index fund is to closely track its underlying "basket" of securities - that is all.
 For example, all of the large companies in America, or all of the publicly-traded real estate investment trusts.
 Because of this, it is called a "passive" investment.
 Most mutual funds are considered "active" investments because fund managers are deciding what securities to buy and sell.

 Asset allocation is an investment strategy aimed at balancing risk and reward by carefully assessing a client’s goals, risk tolerance, and investment horizon.
 At One Day In July, decades of work by our Founder have led to investment models that are diversified and prepared for different market environments.
-Each portion of the portfolio serves a specific function for you.
+Each portion of the portfolio serves a specific function for you and your financial advisor will help you understand each one.

 We are independent in our decision making, and we do not cross-sell other financial products.